Victorinox: Swiss Army knives

 The Swiss Army knife is the best-known product by Victorinox.
-Originally the sole supplier, Victorinox has shared the contract with Wenger since 1908.
-A compromise between the two companies gave Victorinox the right to advertise as the Original Swiss Army Knife, while Wenger laid claim to the title of Genuine Swiss Army Knife.
-Victorinox took over Wenger in 2005.
+Originally the sole supplier, Victorinox shared the military contract with Wenger between 1908 and their acquisition of Wenger in 2005.
+During the years when the Wenger brand was active, a compromise between the two companies gave Victorinox the right to advertise the "Original Swiss Army Knife", while Wenger laid claim to the title of "Genuine Swiss Army Knife".

-Swiss Army knives are widely used outside the army (and civil sales represent most of the turnover).
+Swiss Army knives are widely used outside the army, and civilian sales represent most of the turnover.
 They are multi-functional tools, and many sizes and functional combinations are produced.

-NASA astronauts have a Victorinox knife as standard equipment.
-Victorinox knives have also been taken to Mount Everest and the Arctic.
-The "Champion", Victorinox's model flagship prior to the introduction of the "SwissChamp" in 1986, is in the New York Museum of Modern Art's Permanent Design Collection.
+NASA astronauts each have a Victorinox knife at their disposal as standard equipment.
+Victorinox knives have also been taken to Mount Everest and the Arctic as well.

+The "Champion", Victorinox's flagship model, prior to the introduction of the "SwissChamp" in 1986, is displayed in the New York Museum of Modern Art's Permanent Design Collection.

 SwissCard

 The SwissCard is roughly the size of a business card, typically with a small pair of scissors, a short non-folding knife, a small file with a screwdriver point, a plastic toothpick, tweezers, a slim ballpoint pen, and a straight pin, housed in a hard plastic case of 82 × 54.5 x 4.5 mm in size, with an inch ruler on one side and metric measurements on the other.

 Victorinox produces three types of SwissCards, the Classic, the Quattro and the Lite model.
 All three models differ in the number of functions they provide, ranging from 10 (Classic) to 13 functions (Quattro and Lite).

 Cutlery

 Victorinox has long produced other kitchen cutlery under their own name and the Forschner brand name.

-In 2011 Victorinox stopped using the Forschner name and produces the same knives with the Victorinox name.
+In 2011 Victorinox stopped using the Forschner name and has since manufactured the same knives only with the Victorinox name.

 Professional knives

 Victorinox make a range of household and professional (NSF certified) food preparation knives.

-They offer chef's knives, bread, carving, filleting, deboning, paring, and specialized knives such as a cheese knife.
+They offer chef's knives, bread, carving, filleting, deboning, paring, Santoku and specialized knives such as a cheese knife.
 Victorinox models are made with molded plastic handles, wooden handles or riveted handles.

-Most models are stamped blades, but one series has a forged bolster.
+Most models have stamped blades, but one series has a forged bolster.
 They also have no ricasso – the flat section of the blade located at the junction of the blade and the heel.

-Most models use stainless steel blades.
-One type is available with ceramic blades.
+Most models use stainless steel blades and one type is also available with ceramic blades.

 Bayonets

 Victorinox also produces the Sturmgewehr 90 bayonet for the Swiss Sturmgewehr 90 assault rifle.

 The bayonet has an overall length of 310 mm and a muzzle ring diameter of 22 mm.
 The 177 mm long blade is single-edged and it has no fuller.

 The bayonets were manufactured exclusively for the Swiss Army by both Wenger and Victorinox before the two companies merged.